 As a matter of fact, if you set your "Documents" folder location on your PC to be your OneDrive location, everything saved in this folder will be synchronized with the cloud.
-Here's how to do it:
+Here's how to run Windows Server backup to OneDrive:

 This method works fine for personal files and folder.
 However, when you apply this method to folders in C drive, you’ll find there is no Location option after clicking Property.
 It means you cannot set up OneDrive to automatically sync Windows Server.
 You have to manually sync with OneDrive.
 In this case, you should turn to a third party software like AOMEI Backupper Server.

 Automatically sync Windows Server to Onedrive with AOMEI Backupper

 For a single file, you can drag and drop it to the OneDrive folder.
 But for large amounts of files and long-range-planning, it’s better to use professional OneDrive sync tool.
 Besides, new files could be created every single day and the original files may be changed frequently, so it is better to schedule backup them to OneDrive cloud.

 OneDrive sync tool for Windows Server

 AOMEI Backupper Server is a professional OneDrive folder sync tool for Server 2008/2012/2016/2019 and its R2 version.
 And Its File Sync feature allows you to use OneDrive for Business sync.